Lornavav/pp3-quiz-lv/README.md

 * Add the Python buildpack first, followed by the ModeJs they must be added in this order.
 * Go to the 'Deploy' tab and under 'Deployment Method' click on 'GitHub'.
 * From the 'Connect to GitHub' section ensure the correct repository is selected and then search for the repository you want to connect to and click 'Connect'.
-* You can choose an automatic deploy or a mannual deploy.
-I chose a manaul deploy.
+* You can choose an automatic deploy or a manual deploy.
+I chose a manual deploy.
 * With a manual deploy I made sure the main branch was selected and clicked 'deploy branch'.
 * Once the build is finished there should be a message saying 'Your app was successfully deployed' with a 'View' button.
-* When I click on 'View' this opend the application.
+* When I click on 'View' this opened the application.

 ### Fork repository